Preferred Apartment Communities' (APTS) CEO Joel Murphy on Q3 2020 Results - Earnings Call Transcript

 Operator

 Good morning, and welcome to Preferred Apartment Communities’ Third Quarter 2020 Earnings Conference Call.
-And all participants will be in listen-only mode.
+All participants will be in listen-only mode.
 [Operator Instructions] After today’s presentation, there will be an opportunity to ask questions.
 Please note this event is being recorded.

 I would now like to turn the conference over to Paul Cullen, Executive Vice President, Investor Relations.
 Please go ahead.